 Financial advisors often work for large financial services businesses, but they may be stationed in small local offices for these firms.
 Many financial advisors operate their own businesses and work independently or with a few partners.

 Education, Training, and Certifications

 Financial advisors need to earn a bachelor's degree to qualify for positions.
 Advisors benefit from coursework in economics, mathematics, finance, investments, accounting, and taxation.

 Most financial services firms have training programs to equip graduates and career changers with the fundamental knowledge and skills.
-Financial can enhance their credibility with clients by earning a financial planning certification like the Certified Financial Planner Designation (CFP).

 Financial Advisor Salaries